woodser/monero-ts/docs/developer_guide/data_model.md

 }
 ```

 The top level is a block which contains transactions.
-Transactions may have incoming transfers and one outgoing transfer.
-The outgoing transfer may have destination amounts and addresses (this information is only saved locally with the wallet and is not stored on the blockchain).
-Transactions may also have outputs received by the wallet.
+Transactions can have incoming transfers and an outgoing transfer.
+The outgoing transfer may have destination addresses and amounts (note: this information is only saved locally with the wallet file and is not stored on the blockchain).
+Transactions can also have outputs received by the wallet.